"No Virtue To Be Found"

 The movie’s overall storyline, though somewhat appealing with potential for a redemptive ending, is ultimately drawn-out and spoiled by its messy, immoral resolution.
 The character of Larita as the heroine of the story is unlikable and fairly annoying, while the other characters, with the exception of Mr. Whittaker, excellently portrayed by Colin Firth, come across as trying too hard to make up for the poorly written script.
 Although there are a few moments eliciting laughter, EASY VIRTUE is a dull, cloying movie that requires caution for its feminist worldview, light sexual material, smoking, and messy moral resolutions.

+EASY VIRTUE opens on Larita, a widowed yet fiery, independent American woman whose character embodies the feminist notion of the sexually repressed woman of the 1920s-30s.
+She falls in love and impulsively marries John Whittaker, a young Englishman.
+John takes her to meet his family in England where opposition awaits in the form of his mother, Mrs. Veronica Whittaker.
+Their marriage is put to the test.
+Then, when a scandalous secret is uncovered from Larita’s past, Larita is forced to make a decision to stick it out with John or leave him.
 EASY VIRTUE, an adaptation of the 1924 play by Noel Coward, is a lackluster feminist dramedy that tries too hard to be witty and entertaining.
 Larita, the story’s supposed heroine, is unlikable and fairly annoying, while the other characters, with the exception of Mr. Whittaker (excellently portrayed by Colin Firth), come across as trying too hard to make up for a poorly written script.
 Although there are a few laughable moments, the movie suffers from has poor production values and less than believable characterizations.
 In addition, it has a feminist viewpoint, light sexual material, smoking, and messy moral resolutions.